Destination West!

 Picture

-The Capulin Volcano is over 50,000 years old and it is one of the best preserved volcanic cinder cones in the west.
+Capulin Volcano is over 50,000 years old and it is one of the best preserved volcanic cinder cones in the west.
 The top of this volcano is 8,182 feet above sea level and it is quite a sight to see from a distance.
-Doing the Capulin Volcano Crater Rim Hiking Trail is the best way to take a closer look at this majestic wonder of nature, so this is all the motivation that is needed to put on the hiking shoes.
+Doing the Capulin Volcano Crater Rim Hiking Trail is the best way to take a closer look at this majestic wonder of nature.
+Because the 1.1 mile long Crater Rim Trail is a high elevation excursion, it is best to take it easy when adjusting to the thin air.
+Staying extra hydrated and snacking does help to minimize altitude sickness.
+Taking frequent breaks helps the lungs to catch up.

 Doing the entire Capulin Volcano Crater Rim Trail hike only takes about an hour, but the views from the top are so majestic, that spending some extra time on this trail is easy to do.
-There are several park benches along the trail and the picnic areas at the base of the volcano are quite appealing for a family gathering.
+There are several park benches along the trail and the picnic areas at the base of the volcano are appealing for a family gathering.
 Capulin Volcano National Monument certainly is one of the best day trip destinations in the entire west!

 0 Comments